pedromiguelssilva/kyc-eda-challenge/README.md

 # KYC (Know Your Customer) EDA Challenge
 **Task**: a company's KYC pass rate has significantly decreased, recently.
-Based on data on reports of all facial similarity and document checks, find out the root causes for the decrease, and eventual solutions.
+Based on facial similarity and document checks data, find out the root causes for the decrease, and eventual solutions.